mikaelvesavuori/gitmetrix/README.md

 ### Anonymous data

 Gitmetrix does not collect, store, or process any details on a given individual and their work.
 All data is strictly anonymous and aggregated.
 You should feel entirely confident that nothing invasive is happening with the data handled with Gitmetrix.

+### Data is removed after a period of time

+To keep the volume of data manageable, version `2.1.0` introduces a `maxLifeInDays` setting.
+It defaults to `90` days, after which DynamoDB will remove the record after the given period + 1 day.
+You can set the value to any other value, as needed.

 ### What about the authorization token in the query string parameter?